jrinehuls/Machine-Learning-Pass-or-Fail/README.md

 to focus on co-creating value for the organization, parents, and students by cutting wasted time and resources by focusing tutoring in weak subjects.

-Click the link and follow the instructions on that page.
+Click the link at the top of the readme and follow the instructions on that page.